grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/feature-toggles.md

 ## Check whether a feature is enabled in your test

-Use the `isFeatureToggleEnabled` fixture to determine whether a certain frontend feature toggle is enabled.
+Use the `isFeatureToggleEnabled` fixture to determine whether a certain feature toggle is enabled.
 Under the hood, `isFeatureToggleEnabled` checks whether the given feature is defined and enabled in the `window.grafanaBootData.settings.featureToggles` object.

 ```typescript
 import { test, expect } from '@grafana/plugin-e2e';